Biorobotics: Mixed societies

 Mixed societies blend together a set of animals (animal society) with a set of robotic devices (artificial society).
 Care should be take when using the word society, as the noun could be misleading within the zoologist community that is involved in this domain; a more accurate word would be populations, which is also the one used for the rest of this section.

 Typically, the robotic population is composed of robotic replica of the target animal individuals aimed to integrate within the animal population.
-To do this, stimuli naturally perceived by the animals are emitted by the robotic individuals, and this through different communication channels: visual cues, thermal pulses, vibration signals, etc. The degree to which the robotic individuals successfully blend with the animal population is related to as bio-acceptance, and is often key to enable further behavioural study of the target species.
+To do this, stimuli naturally perceived by the animals are emitted by the robotic individuals, and this occurs through different communication channels: visual cues, thermal pulses, vibration signals, etc. The degree to which the robotic individuals successfully blend with the animal population is referred to as bio-acceptance, and is often key to enable further behavioural study of the target species.

 Once interactions between the animal and robot population is achieved by establishing relevant communication channels, mixed societies offer the potential for adaptive robotic behaviours driven by real-time feedback from the animal population.
 By responding directly to animal behaviour, the robots can dynamically adjust their actions to better integrate into the group.
 This capability is particularly valuable for understanding collective behaviours in animal populations.
 Adaptive robots can be used to implement models of specific roles or interactions within a group, enabling the testing of hypotheses about coordination, decision-making, or social organisation.
 This approach bridges experimental and modelling techniques, in an attempt to offer insights into the underlying mechanisms of collective behaviour.